-- the Information Technology (Reasonable security practices and procedures and sensitive personal data or information) Rules 2011 (the SPDI Rules), which prescribe reasonable security practices and procedures to be implemented for collection and the processing of personal or sensitive personal data.
-Once the Digital Personal Data Protection Act 2023 (DPDP Act), which has been notified but is yet to be made effective, comes into force the SPDI Rules will stand replaced.
+- the Information Technology (Reasonable Security Practices and Procedures and Sensitive Personal Data or Information) Rules 2011 (the SPDI Rules), which prescribe reasonable security practices and procedures to be implemented for the collection and processing of personal or sensitive personal data.
+Once the Digital Personal Data Protection Act 2023 (DPDP Act), which though notified is yet to become effective, comes into force the SPDI Rules will stand replaced.
 The DPDP Act stipulates that a data fiduciary is required to protect the digital personal data of an individual in its possession or under its control (including in respect of processing undertaken by it or on its behalf) by taking reasonable security safeguards to prevent personal data breach.
-However, unlike the SPDI Rules, the DPDP Act does not recognise any specific standards to be followed.
-Having said that, more clarity on specific security standards and safeguards to be implemented under the DPDP Act may emerge once the rules under the Act are framed and notified thereunder; - the Information Technology (Information Security Practices and Procedures for Protected System) Rules 2018, which require specific information security measures to be implemented by organisations that have protected systems, as defined under the IT Act; and

-• the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules 2021 (the Intermediaries Guidelines) require intermediaries to implement reasonable security practices and procedures for securing their computer resources and information contained therein.
+While the draft of the Digital Personal Data Protection Rules 2025, released on 3 January 2025 for public consultation, provides clarity on minimum reasonable security safeguards that need to be implemented, this position will only be crystallised once the final rules are notified; - the Information Technology (Information Security Practices and Procedures for Protected System) Rules 2018, which require specific information security measures to be implemented by organisations that have protected systems, as defined under the IT Act; and the Information Technology (Intermediary Guidelines and Digital Media Ethics Code) Rules 2021 (the Intermediaries Guidelines) require intermediaries to implement reasonable security practices and procedures for securing their computer resources and information contained therein.
 The intermediaries are also required to report cybersecurity incidents (including information relating to such incidents) to CERT-In.

-Other laws that contain cybersecurity-related provisions include the Indian Penal Code 1860, which punishes offences, including those committed in cyberspace (such as defamation, cheating, criminal intimidation and obscenity), and the Companies (Management and Administration) Rules 2014 (the CAM Rules) framed under the Companies Act 2013, which require companies to ensure that electronic records and security systems are secure from unauthorised access and tampering.
+Other laws that contain cybersecurity-related provisions include the Bharatiya Nyaya Sanhita 2023 (BNS) (formerly referred to as the Indian Penal Code 1860), which punishes offences, including those committed in cyberspace (eg, defamation, cheating, criminal intimidation, obscenity and spreading false news), and the Companies (Management and Administration) Rules 2014 (the CAM Rules) framed under the Companies Act 2013, which require companies to ensure that electronic records and security systems are secure from unauthorised access and tampering.

-In addition to the above, there are sector-specific regulations issued by regulators such as the Reserve Bank of India (RBI), the Insurance Regulatory and Development Authority of India, the Department of Telecommunication (DOT) and the Securities Exchange Board of India (SEBI), which mandate cybersecurity standards to be maintained by their regulated entities, such as banks, insurance companies, telecom service providers, and listed entities.
+In addition, there are sector-specific regulations issued by regulators such as the Reserve Bank of India (RBI), the Insurance Regulatory and Development Authority of India, the Department of Telecommunication (DOT) and the Securities Exchange Board of India (SEBI), which mandate cybersecurity standards to be maintained by their regulated entities, such as banks, insurance companies, telecom service providers, and venture capital funds and stock exchange.

-The proposed Digital India Act 2023 (DIA) that will replace the IT Act can be expected to bring a robust and dedicated law dealing with cybersecurity.
+The proposed Digital India Act 2023 that will replace the IT Act can be expected to bring a robust and dedicated law dealing with cybersecurity.

-Most affected economic sectors Which sectors of the economy are most affected by cybersecurity laws and regulations in your jurisdiction?
+Most affected economic sectors

+Which sectors of the economy are most affected by cybersecurity laws and regulations in your jurisdiction?

-Regulated entities operating in sensitive sectors, such as financial services, banking, insurance, and telecommunications, have exhibited higher standards of cybersecurity preparedness and awareness, partly because of regulatory intervention but also because of voluntary compliance with advanced international standards.
+Regulated entities operating in sensitive sectors, such as financial services, banking, insurance and telecommunications, have exhibited higher standards of cybersecurity preparedness and awareness, partly because of regulatory intervention but also because of voluntary compliance with advanced international standards.
 Sectors such as e-commerce, IT and IT-enabled services that have seen an infusion of foreign direct investment have also proactively deployed robust cybersecurity frameworks and policies to counter the evolving nature of cyber fraud as they have borrowed advanced cybersecurity practices and procedures from their overseas parent entities in the United States, the European Union and other jurisdictions.